opendatasoft/ods-documentation-landing-page/ods-tutorial/source/dashboard_modules/how_to_hide_or_show_widgets.rst

 .. rst-class:: block-step

-    6 + Now is the time to tackle AngularJS!
-We will need to add an AngularJS directive to both visualizations: the default one (that should NOT be displayed if the filter is used) and the 2nd option chart (that should ONLY be displayed if the filter is used).
+    6 + It is now time to tackle AngularJS!
+We will need to add an AngularJS directive to both visualizations: the default one (that should NOT be displayed if the filter is used) and the alternative chart (that should ONLY be displayed if the filter is used).
 Since any AngularJS directive must be added into an HTML tag, and seeing our code, the best way to do in order to keep our code clean is to add ``div`` tags.
 Wrap each chart between ``div`` tags.

 .. code-block:: html